Michael-Bee/README-Generator/ReadMe.md

 ## <span id="description">Description:</span>

-A simple ReadMe generator that takes user input by prompting questions, then places the responses in a template to generate the ReadMe file.
+A simple ReadMe generator that prompts the user with questions, then puts the responses into a template and writes the ReadMe file.

 ## <span id="installation">Installation:</span>

-md git clone to your local repository from the GitHub repository.
+md git clone to local repository from GitHub repository.

 ## <span id="usage">Usage:</span>

-This can be used to create ReadMe files for various projects.
+Can be used to generate ReadMe files for any projects.

 ## <span id="contribution">Contribution:</span>

-Please contribute to fork on GitHub.
+Please contribute in the GitHub fork.

 ## <span id="testing">Testing:</span>

-No testing has yet been completed.
+No testing has been completed.

 ## <span id="license">License:</span>